deckhouse/deckhouse/docs/site/_includes/getting_started/vsphere/STEP_ENV.md

 This all-encompassing Role should be enough for all Deckhouse components.
 If you need a more granular Role, please contact your Deckhouse support.
 {% endalert %}

-You have to create a role with the following list of permissions and assign it to `vCenter`.

-Create a role with the following command:
+Create a role with the corresponding permissions:

 {% snippetcut %}
 ```shell